nirx3/Simple-PKM/README.md

 ## A comprehensive guide to terms used
 - ***Notebook*** is a collection of notes of particular kinds in a structured manner.
-It can be better understood as a vault which stores certain kinds of objects/things or notes in this case.
-For instance, there can be a notebook named "Journals" where only journaling notes are stored and managed.
+It can be better understood as a vault which stores certain kinds of objects/things or notes(in this case).
+For instance, a user can create a notebook named "Journals" where only journaling notes are stored and managed.
-- ***Note*** can be thought of as an actual information to be stored.
-In simply, notes contain information/data from which one can derive invalauble insight or it is nothing more than a record.
+- ***Note*** can be thought of as an actual information to be stored or recorded from which an individual can derive an invalauble insight after analysis of content within it.
-- ***Tags*** are extra labels attached to a particular note which simply provide what a reader can expect from the contents of that note.
-Usually, tags tend to let readers know about the  core themes of the content recorded or the state of the note under consideration.
+- ***Tags*** are extra labels attached to a particular note which simply provide what a reader can expect from the contents written inside that note.
+Usually, tags tend to let readers get an idea about the  core themes of the information stored within or the state of the note under consideration.

 ## Features